Skip to main content

-CoLoop’s Open End Analysis product is designed to handle diverse data from various sources efficiently.
-By adhering to this standardized format, you ensure that your data is processed accurately, regardless of its original structure.
+CoLoop’s Open End Analysis tool is designed to handle diverse data from various sources efficiently regardless of formatting.
+You are now able to simply select your corresponding columns to the corresponding fields in the dropdown menu.
+See more on auto-mapping here.
+This works particularly well for survey data.
+For more complex data e.g. chatbot data, please adhere to the standardized format outlined below to ensure your data is processed accurately.
 This approach allows us to provide a consistent, high-quality analysis experience for all users.

 File Requirements